What should my video include? Who can I interview?

 Your documentary MUST include the following five elements:

-• A complete exploration of your documentary's topic
+- A complete exploration of your chosen topic

-• Inclusion of C-SPAN programming relating to your documentary's topic
+- Inclusion of C-SPAN programming relating to your documentary's topic (we recommend using several short clips)

 HOW MANY STUDENTS MAY ENTER TOGETHER AS A TEAM?

-Students may enter the competition individually, or work in teams comprised of either 2 or 3 students.
-If an entry is awarded a prize in the competition, then the money will be split evenly among team members.
+Students may enter the competition individually, or work in teams of either 2 or 3 students.
+If an entry is awarded a prize in the competition, the money will be split evenly among team members.
+A single entry that is created by more than 3 students will be disqualified from prize contention.

 HOW LONG WILL IT TAKE TO MAKE MY DOCUMENTARY?